rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

  </tr>
 </table>

-## On-Device Memory Considerations
+## Device Memory and Other Considerations
 Memory constraints are important to consider, particularly when targeting the older devices supported by RhoElements.
-The following points might be helpful to consider:
+The following points might be helpful to keep in mind:

 * RhoElements requires a *minimum* of 128MB physical device RAM<br>

+* The more RhoElements apps running on a device, the greater its memory requirement; consider using [TabBar](http://docs.rhomobile.com/en/5.0.38/api/NativeTabbar) to combine several individual apps

+* Use the [Memory API](http://docs.rhomobile.com/en/2.2.0/rhoelements/memory) and memory logs to monitor your app's memory requirements

+* For low-end Zebra CE devices, try using Control Panel to increase available program memory

-* Limit the use of JavaScript frameworks to minimize an app's RAM footprint<br>
+* Limiting the use of JavaScript frameworks will minimize an app's RAM footprint

+* Don't rely too heavily on performance tests for JavaScript and CSS found online unless they're written specifically for mobile devices

 * To maximize performance, JQueryMobile is not included in Windows Mobile/CE devices by default
-* Use the [Memory API](http://docs.rhomobile.com/en/2.2.0/rhoelements/memory) and memory logs to monitor you app's memory requirements

-* An active [RhoMobile developer community](https://developer.motorolasolutions.com) offers forums, blogs, webinars and other useful resources
+* An active [RhoMobile developer community](https://developer.motorolasolutions.com) offers forums, blogs, webinars and other useful resources to aid in your development efforts

-* On-line performance tests for JavaScript and CSS, particularly those involving DOM manipulation will often be written to target desktop computers and may not run on all supported devices.
-* On some of our lower end CE devices you may find you need to increase the program memory available to install RhoElements and you can do this from the Control Panel.
-Out of the box you will have sufficient memory on your device but if you have already installed a lot of programs you may need to allocate more program memory or delete your existing files.
-* The more RhoElements applications you run on your device the greater the required memory will be.
-Consider using the TabBar in a single application rather than multiple separate applications.
-* Windows Mobile 5.0 is not supported in this release, devices should be updated to Windows Mobile 6.x where possible.

-### JQM Transitions
-When using JQM transitions on Windows Mobile or Windows CE devices, you may notice that the transition animations do not occur.
-Investigation into this shows that the device hardware is just not capable to rendering the animations; the transition jumps from the old page to the new page without any fancy animation, dropping all the frames.

 ##COMPATIBILITY ALERTS